kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/motivation.md

 ## Discuss: Adapting to Your Audience

 > 💬 After watching the video, submit your responses to the questions in the Padlet below.
-> 1) How did the Professor discuss the internet differently with the child versus with the college student?
+> 1) How did the professor discuss the internet differently with the child versus with the college student?
 > 2) What do you think would happen if he tried to communicate the same way with the child and the college student?
 > 3) When you are communicating with someone, how often do you think about adapting your message to them?